 It’s just a null file.
 It deletes data immediately after it receives, and sets the file status to end-of-file.
 Here is the directory of Bit Bucket.

 Firstly, send error messages to stderr (2), then stderr(2) to stdout(1).
 The ‘>&’ just copy the messages present in stderr to stdout.
 The ‘$?’ tells the status of the previously executed command.
 Here is more on File Descriptors.

 In myfunction1, added a command.
 I am checking the command status by using $?.
 After closing the curling bracket, I have given myfunction1 – why means this is how we call the function in the script.

 Video – How bit bucket discards Error Messages

 The status code is ‘2’.
 That means only you will get status codes, and you’ll not get an error message, since it’s discarded.

 Video – How to Display Error Messages

-Here, I have used local directory path, instead of bit bucket directory.
-So you can see error message and status code as well.
+Here, I have used the local directory path, instead of the bit bucket directory.
+So you can see error messages and status codes as well.

 ls -0 > /tmp/dev/null 2>&1